labtrac/test-documentation/documentation/getting-started.md

 The first check box is **Invoiced** if the dentist is selected as the principal this will be greyed out as a principal must be the one to receive their invoice.
 If the dentist is selected as an associate, then the invoiced box is optional.

+-->Remember
+>
-If invoiced is selected - The associate receives and handles their own invoice.
+> If invoiced is selected - The associate receives and handles their own invoice.
 This means they pay their own account.
 If invoiced is NOT selected - The principal handles the associates invoices.
 The principal handles and pays the associate’s invoices.

 The next thing to look at is [Price Lists](#PriceLists) and [Volume Discount](#VolumeDiscount) make sure the dentist is selected on the correct list or discount.